sillydan1/expr/README.md

 ## Features
 The parser rules have two different modes:
  1. Either evaluate a string of assignment expressions e.g. `a := 1; b := 2` or
- 2. Evaluate a single expression with result stored in `driver.result["expression_result"]`
+ 2. Evaluate a single expression with result stored in `interpreter.result["expression_result"]`

 ## Examples
 This project comes with an demo example command line interface called `expr_demo` so that you